bmeviauac01/datadriven/docs/en/lecture-notes/exam-preparation/index.md

 ### MongoDB Operations

-The following exercises relate to the `lecture-notes/mongodb/index.md` material and the MongoDB seminar.
+The following exercises relate to the `MongoDB` material and the MongoDB seminar.
 Both MongoDB Shell and .NET Driver syntax are shown.

 ??? example "Exercise 1 – Filtering"
     **Task:** Retrieve all products whose price is greater than 1000 and whose category name is "Books".